Wind-WindKids/winding/samples/sophieandwind/sun.md

 They launched again.
 It lifted, twisted— then flopped onto the ground with a pop.

+@image:
+The kite is diving toward the ground.

+--
+kite_down: page, portrait-oriented, image
+--
 When they've checked, the bottle label flown off.
 The left wing was torn in two places.

 They gathered around, inspecting the damage.
 One of the kids looked close to tears.

+@image:
+The kite on the ground, the left wing torn in two places.
+Sophie, Wind, and the two kids looking at it.

 --